aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/faqs/frequently-asked-questions/_index.md

 - Microsoft PowerPoint 2007 -2010Template (POTX)
 - Microsoft PowerPoint 2007-2010 SlideShow (PPSX)
 - Open Document Format presentations (ODP)
-  Read more about supported file formats in the [File Formats and Conversions](/slides/java/file-formats-and-conversions/) section of the documentation.
+  Read more about supported file formats in the [File Formats and Conversions](/slides/php-java/file-formats-and-conversions/) section of the documentation.
 ## **Exceptions**
 ### **Q: I am getting an OutOfMemory exception while importing a large PPT file with images to MemoryStream.
 Is there a limitation in Aspose.Slides regarding file size?**
 **A** : There is no specific formula for calculating the presentation size support by Aspose.Slides.
 There should be enough space to accommodate the whole presentation structure and images in the presentation.
 Normally, the images in the memory occupy more space than hard disk especially when there are effects on it as well.

-In general, Aspose.Slides for Java can easily handle presentation files around 300 MB on a server with 4 GB RAM.
+In general, Aspose.Slides for PHP via Java can easily handle presentation files around 300 MB on a server with 4 GB RAM.
 ## **Working with Slides**
 ### **Q: Can I change the size of the slides in a presentation?**
 **A** : You can use the SlideSize property exposed by the Presentation class to define the size of the slides in a presentation.
 ### **Q: Is there a way to define slides of different size in a presentation?**
 **A**: Since the size of slides is defined at presentation level in Microsoft PowerPoint, there is no way to do this.
-### **Q: Does Aspose.Slides for Java support previewing a slide before saving?**
+### **Q: Does Aspose.Slides for PHP via Java support previewing a slide before saving?**
 **A**: You can render the slides in the presentation to the image and can use these images for previewing the slides.
 ## **Cloning Slides**
 ### **Q: What is the purpose of the SortedList parameter in the CloneSlide method?**